 But sometimes, things don't work out quite as nicely.
 You may be denied a promotion because there's someone in line for coordinator ahead of you, or your boss may be too short-sighted to realize just how much you contribute to the team.
 If so, you should start looking elsewhere for your title bump -- there’s no sense in answering someone’s phones if it’s not going to lead you somewhere.
 But don't think you have to take another assistant position at this point.
 They may be a little harder to come by, but you should apply for coordinator-level positions at other companies -- try not to make a lateral move.
 For example, two years as an assistant at a network can easily be leveraged into a coordinator role at a production company.
 Just make sure you update your resume to reflect the coordinator duties you took on in your previous position.
 If you're qualified and deserving, someone will eventually take a chance on you.

 LinkedIn is one of the most valuable tools for both networking and searching for jobs.
-We’re big fans of LinkedIn and have used it many times to land interviews or make professional connections (and to help our friends do these things!).
+We’re big fans of LinkedIn and have used it many times to land interviews or make professional connections.
 The site makes it easy for you to identify potential contacts at companies you want to work for or partner with, so it’s essential to know how to use it.
 Here are a few tips for making LinkedIn work for you:

 1. Complete your LinkedIn profile.
 At minimum, you should include a picture (very important!), your current job title or a headline describing your primary area of expertise, the company names and positions of all your previous jobs, and your education.
 If you're looking for a wide range of jobs, you can keep your profile sparse or your descriptions very broad, so as not to be pigeonholed into a specific type of position.
 In general, it's helpful to include a brief description under each section of your work experience, and filling out the summary section is a great way to set the stage and introduce yourself to the LinkedIn community.
 Just remember, LinkedIn is not your resume.
 You want to write in a conversational tone and try to express a “what I can do for you” sentiment as you phrase your descriptions.